- It is the Right Thing to Do

 1. It is the Right Thing to Do

 Accessible web design is socially responsible and equitable web design.
-It shows that you are committed to providing equal access to web-based information to all people including users with disabilities.
+It demonstrates that you are committed to providing equal access to web-based information to all people including users with disabilities.
 Improvements in making web sites accessible can help create a work and educational environment that supports all members of the university community and beyond.
 Accessible design demonstrates that you care about providing access to information for those who would otherwise be locked out and lose their opportunity to use the web.

 2. It is The Law

-3. It is University Policy
+3. It is a University Policy and Standard

 4. It is Good Strategy